-Here comes the shocking truth: Quentin Tanarntino introduced me to the work of Wong Kar-Wai.
-Years ago he curated a small line of dvds under his Rolling Thunder Pictures imprint bringing exploitation flix like Switchblade Sisters and Kar-Wai’s gem Chungking Express to a wider audience.
-He only released a couple of dvds and due to poor sales had to stop doing so.
+Here comes the shocking truth: Quentin Tarantino introduced me to the work of Wong Kar-Wai.
+Years ago he curated a small line of DVDs under his Rolling Thunder Pictures imprint bringing exploitation flix like Switchblade Sisters and Kar-Wai’s gem Chungking Express to a wider audience.
+He only released a couple of DVDs and due to poor sales had to stop doing so.
 But thanks to Mr. Tarantino I watched my first film with cinematography by Christoper Doyle.

-Wong Kar-Wai’s films wouldn’t be the same without the dreamy pictures with vivid bokehs by Doyle.
-In this short clip he shows why neon lights are awesome and give us an in-depth look into the aesthetics of filmmaking.
-Watching this clips makes me want to re-watch Chungking Express all over again.
-Still one of my all time classics.
+Wong Kar-Wai’s films wouldn’t be the same without the dreamy pictures with vivid bokeh by Doyle.
+In this short clip, he shows why neon lights are awesome and give us an in-depth look into the aesthetics of filmmaking.
+Watching these clips makes me want to re-watch Chungking Express all over again.
+Still one of my all-time classics.
 Too bad the Criterion version is out of print.
 It was released back in December 2008.

 I still remember how I ordered all of the first Criterion Blu-Rays back then and got them for Christmas together with a shiny white (let’s call it ceramic white) Japanese PS3.
 Pure bliss.
 Now we only need some Anime among all the Japanese classics by Kurasawa and Suzuki in the collection.
 May I recommend A letter to momo?!